 Cannabis Federal Tax Compliance/Audits

-While cannabis businesses are legal in many states they remain illegal under Federal Law.
-Section 280E disallows deductions for businesses trafficking in Schedule 1 or 2 controlled substances.
-Enforcement of Section 280E can result in unbearable tax liabilities.
-However, there are several ways to still take advantage of other deductions to ultimately reduce the businesses tax liability with proper planning.
+Cannabis businesses face a challenging tax scheme on both the federal and state level.
+Unlike a typical business, cannabis businesses are unable to deduct ordinary and necessary business expenses under Section 280E, I.R.C.
+Section 280E disallows deductions for businesses trafficking in Schedule I or II controlled substances.
+Enforcement of Section 280E can result in unmanageable tax liabilities.
+However, with proper planning, there are several ways to take advantage of other deductions to ultimately reduce the businesses tax liability.

 Cannabis State and Local Tax Compliance/Audits

 In addition to IRS audits, state cannabis audits are also complex, and common.
 Further, because many cannabis businesses have several entities intertwined, the state often audits all related entities.
 Moreover, as the state licenses are granted, the license that enables the business to operate is potentially at risk.
 State audits focus on records regarding sales and use tax, excise taxes, privilege taxes and property taxes.
 Further, there are often multiple layers of taxes that apply at the state level, including cannabis taxes passed on from the cultivator to the wholesaler to the end user as well as county taxes.
 Not all states take a multi-tiered approach to taxing the cultivation and sale of cannabis, but it is becoming more common.
 Our cannabis attorneys will work with you to ensure that the audit is fairly conducted.